Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azuread-sspr-deployment-and-detection.md

 ![](../2020-07-02-azuread-sspr-deployment-detection/ssprgate.jpg)

 The option to start the SSPR process is public available for everyone who is able to enter the UserID and CAPTCHA.
-In this case the CAPTCHA is implemented by Microsoft to prevent bots from using the SSPR gate.
+This has been implemented by Microsoft to prevent bots from using the SSPR gate.

-Unfortunately the initial access to the use this portal can not be restricted or protected by any further advanced options.
+Unfortunately the initial access to this portal can not be restricted or protected by any further advanced options.

-_Note: In my opinion it would be a helpful to give admins the option to restrict access by conditions such as trusted location or registered devices.
+_Note: In my opinion it would be helpful to give admins the option to restrict access by conditions such as trusted location or registered devices.
 It seems there are no built-in security options which also prevents access from risky or anonymous IP address._

 An overview of all authentication methods of the users is visible as part of the next step: